26 Sights in Spoleto, Italy (with Map and Images)

 Isamu Noguchi was an American artist and landscape architect whose artistic career spanned six decades, from the 1920s onward.
 Known for his sculpture and public artworks, Noguchi also designed stage sets for various Martha Graham productions, and several mass-produced lamps and furniture pieces, some of which are still manufactured and sold.

-The church of Saints John and Paul is located in the historic center of Spoleto, annexed to Palazzo Travaglini, in the ancient vaita Filittèria, which in late medieval times was the Byzantine quarter of the city.
-It is a modest Romanesque building that after the consecration, which took place in 1174, carried out parish functions.
+The church of Saints John and Paul is located in the historic center of Spoleto, annexed to Palazzo Travaglini, in the ancient Vaita Filittèria, which in late medieval times was the Byzantine quarter of the city.
+It is a modest building of the Romanesque age that after its consecration in 1174, carried out parish functions.

-The Lex spoletina or Lex luci spoletina is an epigraphic document dating back to the last decades of the third century BC and the early second, engraved in archaic Latin on limestone.
+The Lex spoletina or Lex luci spoletina is an epigraphic document dating back to the last decades of the third century BC and the beginning of the second century, engraved in archaic Latin on limestone.
 It consists of two inscriptions in which it is possible to read regulations imposed on the use of woods considered sacred.

 16. Colonna del viaggiatore

-Sculture nella città was an open-air exhibition/installation that saw the city of Spoleto transformed into a "Museum City" in the summer of 1962, as part of the fifth edition of the Festival dei Due Mondi.
-It is one of the most salient episodes of international sculpture of the twentieth century.
+Sculptures in the City was an open-air exhibition/installation that saw the city of Spoleto transformed into a "Museum City" in the summer of 1962, as part of the fifth edition of the Festival of Two Worlds.
+It is one of the most salient episodes of international sculpture in the twentieth century.

 The Arch of Drusus and Germanicus is a Roman arch of the early first century located in Spoleto, close to the Roman temple and the church of Sant'Ansano.
-It was the monumental gateway to the forum of the city from the Via Flaminia, bypassing the maximum hinge.
+It was the monumental gateway to the city's forum from the Via Flaminia, bypassing the maximum hinge.
+It belonged to the vaita Frasanti.

 Spoleto Cathedral is the cathedral of the Archdiocese of Spoleto-Norcia created in 1821, previously that of the diocese of Spoleto, and the principal church of the Umbrian city of Spoleto, in Italy.
 It is dedicated to the Assumption of the Blessed Virgin Mary.